-This can has and will continue to cause what is caused EMOTIONAL EATING.
+This can have and will continue to cause what is caused EMOTIONAL EATING.
 Emotional Eating, We’ve all faced it, we’ve all done it at some point.
-We’re sure you’ve watched someone on television deal with stress by grabbing a big bowl of ice cream and pouring on the toppings?
+We’re sure you’ve watched someone on television deal with stress by grabbing a big bowl of ice cream and pouring it on the toppings?
 Many people will say that when they are stressed out, they reach for chocolate or another yummy treat to soothe their angst.

 Even people who are slim and look like they can eat anything are being affected.
 They may not see the effects yet, but over time they will.
-Generally when it catches up to them, they won’t remember a lot of has to do with the poor food choices they made years ago.. and they cannot go back in time to undo it!
+Generally, when it catches up to them, they won’t remember a lot of has to do with the poor food choices they made years ago.. and they cannot go back in time to undo it!

 WHAT IS EMOTIONAL EATING?

 If you are alone, the pandemic can be devastating.
 If you’re a family facing this, it’s devastating.
 Facing this uncertainty, trying to be brave, going to a quiet place to cry and relieve this incredible stress.
 What adds to this is unhealthy eating like fast food and quick take out is compromising your health even more.
 Watching people on television celebrating and laughing and sharing and all the things you used to do and are now missing can be devastating

 These things can trigger negative emotions that lead to emotional eating and disrupt your weight-loss efforts.
 Emotional eating can sabotage your weight-loss efforts and have lasting negative effects on your health.
 It often leads to eating too much, especially high-calorie, sweet and fatty foods, and salt.
 The good news is that if you’re prone to emotional eating, you can take steps to regain control of your eating habits and get back on track with a healthy eating lifestyle, good food choices, and the great bonus, You will lose weight and improve you’re healthy mental and physical.